Spectrally-Guided Diffusion Noise Schedules: Method

 Let $Z = \int_{1}^{\nfreq} \tilde{\Psi}_{x_0}(u) du$ be the normalization constant.
 We define the cumulative distribution function (CDF) $F_{x_0}$ and the \emph{power-focused} schedule $\lambda_P$ as follows,

-\textbf{Mixed schedule} To generate high quality images, the model needs to focus on both coarse structure and details.
-We found that combining the frequency and power-focused schedules achieves these goals and results in the best performance.
+\textbf{Mixed schedule} To generate high quality images, the model needs to balance its focus on coarse structure and high-frequency details.
+Prior work suggested sampling intermediate noise levels more often to achieve this ~\cite{nichol2021improved,KarrasAAL22,hang2025improved}.
+We found that combining the frequency- and power-focused schedules effectively balances the coarse and fine focus and results in the best performance.
 We define the \emph{mixed} schedule $\lambda_M$ as, simply,

-\Cref{fig:schedules} shows this schedule, compared with the SiD~\cite{sid,sid2} baselines.
-The baseline schedules set a different shift for each resolution, while ours show similar trends across resolutions without any change.
+\Cref{fig:schedules} shows this schedule, compared with the SiD~\cite{sid,sid2} shifted-cosine baselines.
+Our mixed schedule exhibits similar prioritization of intermediate levels, but tighter bounds.
+It maintains consistent trends across resolutions without per-resolution tuning, unlike the SiD baselines.
+Using the mixed schedule is a heuristic design choice, but its per-instance bounds follow the theoretical justification from~\cref{sec:noiselevels}, and it requires tuning of only two hyperparameters ($\kmin,\,\kmax$) that are kept constant across different datasets and resolutions.